ZhiyangQi/ZhiyangQi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 This is Zhiyang Qi (斉 志揚).
 I’m currently a PhD student at The University of Electro-Communications under the supervision of <a href='https://www.inaba.aix.uec.ac.jp/'>Assoc.
 Prof. Michimasa Inaba</a>.
+My research direction is about dialogue systems.
+My recent work is about how to adapt dialogue systems to different users.

+I am also interested in the following content:
+- Psychological Counseling Dialogue
+- Dialogue System about Board Games
+- Dialogue System Competition

+Warmly welcome any academic cooperation and discussion!!

 # 🔥 News